PintaProject/website/README.md

 If you would like to propose changes to the Pinta website, simply send a GitHub pull request on this repository for Pinta admins to process!

-Once accepted, the server updates its cache from GitHub every 30 minutes, so there will be a slight delay before changes go live.
+Once accepted, the web server updates its cache from GitHub every 30 minutes, so there will be a slight delay before changes go live.

 [1]: http://commonmark.org/